HisRoyalRedness/HisRoyalRedness.github.io/_drafts/git.md

 * [Branching](http://nvie.com/posts/a-successful-git-branching-model/)

-# Join an existing repository to an existing remote one
+# Join an existing repository to an existing remote

 * [StackOverflow](http://stackoverflow.com/a/18999726)